 7. Which types of publication are eligible for support?

-We will, in principle, pay open access fees for the publication of peer-reviewed, primary research articles and non-commissioned reviews funded wholly or in part by us.
-We will not pay open access fees for commissioned review articles or conference proceedings.
+We will, in principle, pay APC fees for the publication of peer-reviewed, primary research articles and non-commissioned reviews funded wholly or in part by us.
+We will not pay APC fees for commissioned review articles or conference proceedings.

 8. Claiming open access fees